zjengjie/inbot-utils/README.md

 # Changelog
+- 1.18
+  - Add new withContext method that takes a lambda in MdcContext as an alternative to try with resources.
 - 1.17
   - add reset method to ReinitializingReference that allows you to force a reinitilize before it is triggered automatically
   - add a readBytes method to IOUtils that returns a byte array.